meetashwin/genai/README.md

-# Generative AI - Experiemental
+# Generative AI - Experiments

 This is the home to all experimental code I write around Generative AI.